Do I need a VISA to enter Bali?

 If you are staying in civilized, built up areas of Bali (like Kuta, Nusa Dua, Denpasar, Sanur, Seminyak, Canggu, Uluwatu/Jimbaran, Ubud, Amed) and staying in clean accommodation and eating in good restaurants you will be fine.
-A Typhoid shot is recommended and if you are worried or will be working with animals or somewhere in the jungle and more remote, a rabies shot is advised, but there is no need for Malaria tablets, Japanese Encephalitis or Polio shots if you are in urban areas.
+A Typhoid shot is recommended, and if you are worried or will be working with animals or somewhere in the jungle and more remote, a Rabies shot is advised.
+If you stay in urban areas, there is no need for Malaria tablets, Japanese Encephalitis, or Polio shots.

 We suggest you bring medicine in the case of Bali Belly like diarrhoea rehydration sachets/immodium or a oral antibiotic for stomach ailments as well as plenty of water, coconut water or even electrolyete tablets are recommended for the hot humid weather.
 Otherwise spray plenty of mosquito spray in the evenings (especially during rainy season) to prevent bites.
 Dengue fever is common in Bali and there is no immunisation against this - make sure you wear mosquito spray.